 Must-visit Destinations in Mumbai to Celebrate Christmas

-Christmas is an important festival for Christians, who celebrate the birth of Jesus Christ on the day.
+Christmas is an important festival for Christmas, who celebrate the birth of Jesus Christ on the day.
 It falls on 25 December each year.
 The following are some of the places where you can celebrate Christmas in Mumbai:

 - Bandra: Bandra is a place where the celebration of this festival is grand.
 All the homes in Bandra are well-decorated during Christmas holidays in Maharashtra.
 At churches, Christians celebrate the festival and exchange wishes and sweets.